web-atoms/samples/docs/general/introduction.md

 ## AtomControl

 AtomControl is a UI control which contains logic to render visual elements on the screen.
-AtomControl has an initialization lifecyle that is common in every platform.
+AtomControl has an initialization lifecycle that is common in every platform.
 However, rendering lifecycle differs on every platform.
 For example, `Xamarin.Forms` has its own render lifecycle so AtomControl only does binding to properties.
 In `Web Browser`, it has special lifecycle to render contents.
 Most of the time developer does not need to worry about it as controls are created with best performance in mind.

 Following properties exist on AtomControl and they are **Logically Inherited**.